rust-lang/blog.rust-lang.org/_posts/2017-07-18-conf-lineup.md

 Hot off another successful event in Kyiv earlier this year, we invite you to join us at [RustFest](http://www.rustfest.eu/), the European Rust community conference series.
-Over the weekend of the 30th of September we’ll gather in Zürich to talk Rust, its ecosystem and community.
+Over the weekend of the 30th of September we’ll gather in **Zürich, Switzerland** to talk Rust, its ecosystem and community.
 All day Saturday will have talks with topics ranging from hardware and testing over concurrency and disassemblers, and all the way to important topics like community, learning and empathy.
 While